TL;DR

 Affected pipelines and transforms are clearly visible to developers through Condense’s interface.

-The schema evolves safely, without halting data flow — and teams have complete confidence that downstream consumers won’t be surprised.
+The schema evolves safely, without halting data flow, and teams have complete confidence that downstream consumers won’t be surprised.

 Why Schema Management Belongs Inside the Platform

 In most organizations, schema management lives outside of streaming development — in documentation, Git repositories, or ad-hoc registry dashboards.
+This disconnect leads to drift: schemas change faster than consumers update.

 Condense closes that gap.